How to increase prices without losing loyal customers

 4. Communicate the increase

-Effective communication requires transparency and adequate notice to maintain customer trust.
-Give customers 30-60 days' notice for service businesses, or follow contractual requirements for longer-term agreements.
+Clear communication maintains customer trust during a price increase.
+Give customers 30–60 days' notice for service businesses, or follow contractual requirements for longer-term agreements.

 Key communication principles:

-Be sure to contact key customers directly before making a general announcement.
-If they are upset, talk through what led to your decision, as handling it poorly can be a real risk; research shows 73% of consumers say they will switch to a competitor after multiple bad experiences.
+Contact key customers directly before making a general announcement.
+Research shows 73% of consumers will switch to a competitor after multiple bad experiences, so handling objections carefully protects your relationships.

 5. Measure the results